fuljo/rofi-vscode-mode/README.md

 ```sh
 ./install.sh
 ```
+The installer will:
-which will build the project and copy the produced library to Rofi's plugin directory.
+- build the project
+- copy the produced library to Rofi's plugin directory
+- copy the standalone `vscode-recent` executable to `~/.local/bin/`

 ## Usage

+### As a Rofi mode
 This library introduces a new mode named `vscode-recent`.
 You can run it standalone with the command
 ```sh